King assassination riots

-The King assassination riots, also known as the Holy Week Uprising, were a wave of civil disturbance which swept the United States following the assassination of Martin Luther King Jr. on April 4, 1968.
-Many believe them to be the greatest wave of social unrest the United States had experienced since the Civil War.
+The King assassination riots, also known as the Holy Week Uprising, were a wave of civil disturbance which swept across the United States following the assassination of Martin Luther King Jr. on April 4, 1968.
 Some of the biggest riots took place in Washington, D.C., Baltimore, Chicago, and Kansas City.

 Overview

 Causes

 The immediate cause of the rioting was the assassination of Martin Luther King Jr. King was not only a leader in the civil rights movement, but also an advocate for nonviolence.
 He pursued direct engagement with the political system (as opposed to the separatist ideas of black nationalism).
-His death led to anger and disillusionment, and feelings that, thereafter, only violent resistance to white supremacy could be effective.
+His death led to anger, disillusionment, and feelings that, thereafter, only violent resistance to white supremacy could be effective.

 Riots

 The protesters were mostly black; not all were poor.
 Middle-class black people also demonstrated against systemic inequality.
-Although the media called these events "race riots", there were few confirmed acts of violence between black and white people.
-White businesses tended to be targeted; however, white public and community buildings such as schools and churches were largely spared.
+At the time, the media described these events as “race riots” and white businesses tended to be targeted.
+However, white public and community buildings such as schools and churches were largely spared.

 Compared to the previous summer of rioting, the number of fatalities was lower, largely attributed to new procedures instituted by the federal government, and orders not to fire on looters.